Gulf Coast State College

-Gulf Coast State College is a public college in Panama City, Florida.
-It is part of the Florida College System and offers the Associate of Arts degree, Associate of Science degree, certificates, and as of 2011, bachelor's degrees.
+Gulf Coast State College is a public college in Panama City, Florida, United States.
+It is part of the Florida College System.
+It offers the Associate of Arts degree, Associate of Science degree, certificates, and as of 2011, bachelor's degrees.

 History

 The institution was founded in 1957 by the Florida Legislature.
 On January 13, 2011, the college was renamed Gulf Coast State College.
 The school had previously been named Gulf Coast Community College as well as Gulf Coast Junior College.

 In 1966, Rosenwald Junior College was merged with Gulf Coast Junior College.

 Campus

-The main college campus is in Panama City, Florida, with other campuses in Southport, Port St. Joe, and at Tyndall Air Force Base.
+The main college campus is in Panama City, Florida, with other campuses in Southport, in Port St. Joe, and at Tyndall Air Force Base.

 Organization and administration

 The college is a member institution of the Florida College System.
 Its president is John Holdnak, Ed.D.
-President Holdnak is its sixth, having assumed that position in June, 2014.
-A District Board of Trustees oversees the administration of the college.
+President Holdnak is its sixth, having assumed that position in June 2014.
+A district board of trustees oversees the administration of the college.